-Somatic therapy, including Somatic Experiencing and Hakomi therapy, helps people suffering from psychological trauma to recover and live a trauma-free life.
-Derived from the Greek word “soma,” meaning “living body,” somatic therapy focuses on the mind-body connection.
+Somatic Therapy, also referred to as ‘somatic counseling’ is a type of therapy that focuses on the connection of the body and the mind.
+This type of therapy includes Somatic Experiencing and Hakomi Therapy, and it helps people suffering from psychological trauma to recover and live a trauma-free life.
+Derived from the Greek word “soma,” meaning “living body,” somatic therapy focuses on the mind-body connection to recover from stress, anxiety, grief and even addiction.

 What is Somatic Therapy?

-By combining traditional talk therapy with body-based therapy, Somatic Experiencing helps people heal by working with the body, not just the mind.
+By combining traditional talk therapy with body-based therapy through a somatic counseling program, it can greatly help heal and aid in the recovery of traumatic impact.
 Somatic Experiencing assists trauma survivors to be more aware of trauma’s impact on the body.
-Subsequently, techniques like deep breathing and meditation help to relieve symptoms.
-Thus, somatic trauma therapy promotes healing.
+Subsequently, techniques like deep breathing and meditation help to relieve these tough symptoms.
+Thus, somatic counseling being a viable solution for trauma victims trying to fully heal and lead a happy life.